GuidoDipietro/FMCranks/README.md

 		It will do your work and write the results neatly to the file "FMCranks.xlsx" (library xlsxwriter is downloaded by this file, if you don't have it)

-3) 	Open the file "FMCranks.xlsx" with Excel or rather upload to Google Spreadsheets Enjoy.
+3) 	Open the file "FMCranks.xlsx" for the Excel or "FMCranks.bmp" for the image.
+		Enjoy!

 Any questions PM me to my FB (Guido Dipietro) or email dipietroguido@gmail.com If it fails at any point please do contact me.